mathieuprog/polymorphic_embed/README.md

   By default, a changeset error "is invalid" is added.
 * `:on_replace` – mandatory option that can only be set to `:update` for a single embed and `:delete` for a list of embeds (we force a value as the default value of this option for `embeds_one` and `embeds_many` is `:raise`).
-* `:retain_unlisted_types_on_load`: allow the following unconfigured types to be loaded without raising an error.
+* `:retain_unlisted_types_on_load`: allow unconfigured types to be loaded without raising an error.
 Useful for handling deprecated structs still present in the database.
 * `:nilify_unlisted_types_on_load`: same as `:retain_unlisted_types_on_load`, but nilify the struct on load.

 ### Displaying form inputs and errors in Phoenix templates